Are you feeling alone or depressed?

 How Can Individual Therapy Help?

 In today’s society, we all experience feelings of stress or sadness, but it can often be difficult to overcome these negative thoughts and feelings alone.
 Individual therapy can support you in addressing the difficulties and personal challenges you are experiencing.
-By addressing these struggles with your therapist, you can begin to approach problems in new ways, stop negative thinking patterns, and re-establish a sense of hope, joy, and fulfillment in your life.
+By addressing these struggles with your therapist, either in person or virtually, you can begin to approach problems in new ways, stop negative thinking patterns, and re-establish a sense of hope, joy, and fulfillment in your life.

 What Should I Expect from Individual Therapy?